cvallee/Gmx_Tools/README.md

   - 3D trajectories from simulations of all the probes for each timestep in complexe with another molecule (protein, DNA, RNA, lipid bilayer, etc...) and in bulk (water only).
   - The size of the box and the metric (only support rectangular box and nm or Ang as metrics)
   - The temperature used during the simulations

+## binding_events function

+The binding_events function allows to determine the number of binding events (and their retention time) that happened during a simulation.
+It requires:
+  - XVG file of the trajectory of the center of mass of the ligand(s) (accept multiple ligands).
+  - XVG file of the trajectory of the center of mass of the site of interest.